2017 NCAA Tournament Printable Bracket: Full Schedule, Matchups For All 68 Teams

 “And here’s the thing with Duke’s eight losses — there are caveats to most of them.
 We all know that the committee takes injuries and suspensions and absences into account when they’re evaluating teams, right?
 The problem is, there is no set formula for HOW MUCH they take the absences into account, so it’s impossible to know.”

-The full 2017 NCAA Tournament printable bracket as well as the schedule of games and matchups will be added after they are announced.
+The full 2017 NCAA Tournament printable bracket, as well as the schedule of games and matchups, will be added after they are announced.

 [Featured Image by Tom Pennington/Getty Images]